Shake It Off: Concept

 The music video for "Shake It Off", directed by Mark Romanek, was released on August 18, 2014, the same day as the song's release.
 It was shot over three days in June 2014 in Los Angeles.
 Swift conceived the video as a humorous depiction of her trying to find her identity: "It takes a long time to figure out who you are and where you fit in in the world."
-To this end, the video depicts Swift as a clumsy person who unsuccessfully attempts dance moves with professional artists, including ballerinas, breakdancers, cheerleaders, and performance artists.
-She summed up the video: I'm putting myself in all these awkward situations where the dancers are incredible, and I'm having fun with it, but not fitting in ...
+To this end, the video depicts Swift as a clumsy person who unsuccessfully attempts dance moves with professional artists, including ballerinas, street dancers, cheerleaders, rhythmic gymnasts and performance artists.
+She summed up the video: "I'm putting myself in all these awkward situations where the dancers are incredible, and I'm having fun with it, but not fitting in ...
 I'm being embarrassingly bad at it.
 It shows you to keep doing you, keep being you, keep trying to figure out where you fit in in the world, and eventually you will."

 The dances were choreographed by Tyce Diorio.
 The video's final scenes feature Swift dancing with her fans, who had been handpicked by Swift through social media engagement.
 The video contains references to other areas of popular culture.
-For instance, VH1 noted the following resemblances: the ballerinas to the 2010 film Black Swan, the breakdancers to the 2010 film Step Up 3D, the "sparkling suits and robotic dance moves" to French electronic musicians Daft Punk, the twerking dance moves to Miley Cyrus, the cheerleaders to Toni Basil's 1981 video "Mickey", and Swift's black turtleneck and jeans to the outfits of Audrey Hepburn during an audition scene in the 1957 film Funny Face.
+According to VH1, those references are: the ballerinas to the 2010 film Black Swan, the breakdancers to the 2010 film Step Up 3D, the "sparkling suits and robotic dance moves" to the electronic music duo Daft Punk, the twerking dance moves to the singer Miley Cyrus, the cheerleaders to Toni Basil's 1981 video "Mickey", and Swift's black turtleneck and jeans to the outfits of Audrey Hepburn in the 1957 film Funny Face.
 Publications including the Los Angeles Times and The Sydney Morning Herald also noted references to Lady Gaga and Skrillex.